-The Parallax power converter is a solid-state electronic power supply and is maintenance-free.
+Power converter is a solid-state electronic power supply and is maintenance-free.
 It is so self-sufficient and quiet that you will probably not know it is working except for the fact that your batteries are always charged, and your 12-volt lights and appliances always work.